Freedom of information laws by country: Paraguay

 Following the Supreme Court's decision, and with the support of the civil society and President Horacio Cartes, the first Transparency law was enacted (Law No. 5189/14) requiring all public offices to disclose information regarding the use of public funds to pay salaries.
 In addition, The Freedom of Information and Government Transparency Law (Law 5282/2014) was enacted in 2014 and a final regulation of 2015 (Executive Decree 4064/15) set the final step in the road to Transparency.
 These rules expressly recognize that the right to access public information is a human right, which improves the State, promotes citizen participation and public accountability, and serves as a tool to combat corruption.
 Currently, all requests to access public information can be done online through a single portal, and government offices are obliged to respond within 15 days.

 Paraguay became internationally committed to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance after becoming a member of the Open Government Partnership.
 Presently, most government offices have Transparency offices and can provide information to citizens and receive reports of corruption.
 The main Executive agency in charge of promoting Electronic Government is the SENATICS.

 Art 28 of the Constitution also states that any person affected by the diffusion of a false, distorted, or ambiguous information has the right to demand its rectification or its clarification by the same means and under the same conditions in which it was divulged, without prejudice to the other compensatory rights.
-There is also a specific law that regulates Habeas Data, and any citizen can request a copy of publicly or privately held information relating to him, and can demand that any inaccurate data found be destroyed.
+There is also a specific law that regulates habeas data, and any citizen can request a copy of publicly or privately held information relating to them, and can demand that any inaccurate data found be destroyed.

 Philippines

-On 23 July 2016, Philippine president Rodrigo Duterte signed the executive order on freedom of information to be implemented effectively in all offices under the executive branch of government.
+On 23 July 2016, Philippine President Rodrigo Duterte signed an executive order on freedom of information to be implemented in all offices under the executive branch of government.
+The order, however, contains numerous exceptions and excludes the legislative and judicial branches of government.
+One exception states that "government officials cannot be compelled to prepare lists and detailed reports on how congressional funds were disbursed".
+On 17 March 2023, President Bongbong Marcos added more exceptions, including information relating to investigations into the stolen wealth of the Marcos family.

+A freedom of expression bill was first filed in the Philippine Congress in 1992.
+As of 2023, Congress has yet to pass a freedom of information law in the country.